 All in all, it is fair to conclude that the Riester Pension was successful in terms of its social policy objectives.
 Low-income earners and families with children mostly benefited from direct state allocations, while high-income earners could profit from tax returns.
 However, neither the state authorities nor the different product providers and their distributors could dispel the widespread public scepticism regarding the real returns, with low benefits and high distribution costs during the accumulation phase, and lower amounts in the payout phase.
+In April 2024 for the first time the Federal Ministry of Finance published statistics on the pay-outs of Riester Pensions.
+In 2022 the average of the monthly pay-outs amounted to EUR 132.
+The ministry stressed that this low figure is mainly due to short contribution periods up to now and in the long run pay-outs will increase.
+Consumer protectors criticized these figures by stressing the low "return on investment" and over-calculated life-expectancies by life-insurers; (see Krieger, 2024; [BMFI], 2024)

-The result of these various contradictory developments was clear: the peak was reached in 2017 with 16.6 million contracts concluded, and from that year onwards, not only did new business stagnate, but there was a real loss in GWP and contracts.1 The proportion of contracts with premium exemptions increased to nearly 20%, and by 2022, the total number of contracts had once again fallen below the threshold of 16 million (exactly 15.89 million contracts).
+The result of these various contradictory developments was clear: the peak was reached in 2017 with 16.6 million contracts concluded, and from that year onwards, not only did new business stagnate, but there was a real loss in GWP and contracts.2 The proportion of contracts with premium exemptions increased to nearly 20%, and by 2023, the total number of contracts had once again fallen below the threshold of 16 million (exactly 15.51 million contracts).
 The public debate was increasingly dominated by the question "reform or abolishment" of the Riester Pension, and below, we will explore possible solutions that could be implemented.